apache/paimon/docs/content/engines/overview.md

 # Overview

-Table Store not only supports Flink SQL writes and queries natively, but also provides queries from other popular engines, such as Apache Spark and Apache Hive.
+Paimon not only supports Flink SQL writes and queries natively, but also provides queries from other popular engines, such as Apache Spark and Apache Hive.